 Originally approved to erase wrinkles, Botox has also won U.S. Food and Drug Administration (FDA) approval for treating a growing and diverse list of other conditions, including crossed eyes, severe underarm sweating, chronic migraine, and overactive bladder.

 Botox below the belt

 The FDA approved Botox for treating overactive bladder in 2013, two years after its approval as a treatment for urinary incontinence.
-Now HealthDay reports that two preliminary studies shed new light on how Botox works and how effective it can be for some bladder control problems.
+HealthDay reported that two preliminary studies shed new light on how Botox works and how effective it can be for some bladder control problems.

 Researchers say that Botox seems to affect the bladder in two different ways.
 It blocks nerve messages that cause bladder contractions, and it also seems to prevent feelings of frequency and urgency from reaching the brain.

 Both of the studies produced impressive results in persistent cases.
 In one study, a single infusion of Botox helped some patients who hadn’t responded to other drugs.
 In the other study, doctors found that major surgery to treat a bladder condition may not have been necessary because the disorder likely would have responded to Botox treatments instead.

 Despite mounting evidence of its effectiveness, Botox isn’t a cure-all for everyone with overactive bladder.
 Could it help you?
 That’s a conversation worth having with your doctor.